lab-cosmo/librascal/docs/source/dev_guide/how_to_add_representation.rst

 the GTO and DVR radial basis.
 Until we come up with a general, standard way of implementing gradients for any representation, please see those implementations for guidance.

+Alternativelly, the utility :cpp:func:`compute_numerical_kernel_gradients` can be used to compute the gradient of a the kernel for a particular representation w.r.t. the atomic positions using finite differences allowing to build kernel models with atomic forces when analytical gradients of the representation are missing.

 Once you've implemented the gradient -- or derivative -- of any function in libRascal, you must test that it actually corresponds to the gradient of the